mstrhh/ocaml-samples/how-to-execute.md

 - binary is decoupled from source
 - edit - compile - run cycle, slow
 - big executable
-- does not need compiler and libraries installed
+- on execute: does not need ocaml components
 - compile time: noticeable
 - run time efficient: very good, roughly 1/3 of bytecode runtime.

 Using ocamlscript:
 - easy to read, easy to change
-- needs compiler and libraries installed
+- on execute: needs compiler and libraries installed
 - compile time: depends on using ocamlc or ocamlopt
 - run time efficient: depends on using ocamlc or ocamlopt
 - watch out: upon compile (first execution) wants to write to source directory

 So now you can choose your method.
 As to compile and run timings, this should be qualified with numbers.
-We do that real soon now...
+We'll do that, sooner or later.